NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/O/Oil of Animation.md

 * * *

-You can rub this bronze-colored oil onto a melee weapon to grant it the _[[Animated|Animated]]_ rune.
+You can rub this bronze-colored oil onto a melee weapon to grant it the _[[3-Rules/Character Building/Equipment/A/Animated|Animated]]_ rune.
 Once you fail a flat check for the weapon, causing it to fall, this effect ends.

 *Source: Pathfinder GM Core*
 *ORC*